 Music Therapy is especially valuable for young people who have difficulties with verbal communication or who might not feel comfortable using counselling sessions.

-We have established strong partnership agreements with Chiltern Music Therapy and Soundworking, both of which are renowned for their excellence in providing music therapy services.
+We have established strong partnership agreements with Chiltern Music Therapy, Soundworking and Hadham-Music Therapy, all of which are renowned for their excellence in providing music therapy services.
 They have a skilled team of professionals who can provide the same level of care and expertise that you have come to expect from us.

 www.soundworking.com